Key Practice Area

 Qualified as a Solicitor in England and Wales (2014) (Currently non-practicing)

 Kevin has a broad litigation practice, and advises clients on a wide range of contentious and non-contentious legal issues.
 He has successfully represented clients in all levels of court in British Columbia.

 Kevin has acted in numerous public law matters, including constitutional, administrative, environmental, aboriginal and human rights cases, as well as in other civil litigation, including estates matters, employment disputes, class actions, and a range of other corporate and commercial disputes.
 Kevin has a particular focus on issues relating to charities and not-for-profit societies, including religious organizations, and frequently advises on both disputes and governance issues more generally in those contexts.
 He often takes on public interest matters, and frequently assists clients on a pro bono basis.
 Outside the office, he is active as a leader in a number of community organizations.

-Kevin is qualified as a solicitor in England and Wales, and prior to returning to Vancouver, practiced with Clifford Chance LLP in London, where alongside general commercial litigation work he developed a particular focus on public law matters, including human rights and civil liberties cases.
-While in England, Kevin acted as a member of the team which represented Citigroup in the bank’s successful defence against a £2 billion claim brought by Terra Firma in the English Commercial Court in relation to the sale of EMI, and on behalf of an international bank in a US$650 million claim concerning a complex Shari’ah-compliant financing issued in Bahrain in 2007 by a Saudi borrower.
+Kevin is qualified as a solicitor in England and Wales, and prior to returning to Vancouver practiced with a large international firm in London, where alongside general commercial litigation work he developed a particular focus on public law matters, including human rights and civil liberties cases.

 - Bliss. v Taylor 2018 BCSC 1581: Acted as lead counsel on behalf of two homeowners at trial in their successful claim against a builder.